c-w-m/miniconf/README.md

 It is not meant to be fast, but it is designed to make C++ programs simpler and more flexible for prototyping, research, and development in general.

-Its main features are:
+#### main features

-* Define simple application settings easily
-* Parse settings from command line arguments
-* Support JSON and CSV serialization
-* Format checking, user input validation, default values, etc.
+* It is a smart argument parser: format checking, input validation, default values, etc.
+* It is a configuration file reader (supports JSON and CSV)
+* It serializes settings (in JSON or CSV)
-* Generate help and usage message automatically
+* It generates help and usage message automatically

 ## One Minute Quick Start